 Facilities: Facilities on the 10-acre campus on the edge of Paris feature totally new or newly renovated learning spaces including a tech shop and STEAM Innovation Center, robotics lab, science and discovery labs, collaborative spaces, purpose-designed outdoor learning spaces to facilitate play-based learning for younger students, two libraries, two cafeterias, two gymnasiums including a personal training center, a large outdoor athletics field, an arts building housing all ASP art genres including music studios (choral, instrumental, and electronic), and a professional-grade performing arts center seating 400.
 There are 838 school-provided computers across the school for student use, and information technology is fully integrated throughout the school.

-Special Needs: Download the Special Needs Profile (Special Needs – France, Paris) for this school to learn more about their capability to support students with exceptionalities.
+Special Needs: Download the Special Needs Profile (2023 Special Needs Profile- France, Paris) for this school to learn more about their capability to support students with exceptionalities.